NotLLeon/battlecode24/test_harness/TEST_HARNESS_README.md

 The arguments are as follows:

 `-m` `-mf` are mutually exclusive, and is optional.
 Either pass in a list of maps (with -m flag) or a path to a json file that contains a list of maps (with -mf flag).
+See what `SampleMaps.json` looks like for passing in a list of maps
 If neither argument is used, then it defaults to DEFAULT_MAPS, which is a variable in the constants.py file.
 There is a maximum of 10 maps that can be chosen at once.

 `-b` and `-r` are mutually exclusive, and are required.
 Either pass in a list of bot names (with double quotes), or pass in a json file path that contains a list of team names.
 See `SampleTeams.json` for what this file should look like.